Donald Gordon (South African businessman): Other interests

 The Gordon Institute of Business Science (GIBS) in Johannesburg, South Africa was established in January 2000 following a substantial contribution by Donald Gordon and a major investment by the University of Pretoria.

 In 2004, Gordon gave the Royal Opera House and Wales Millennium Centre a collective donation of £20 million payable over five years.
 This is believed to be one of the largest single private donations ever made to the arts in the UK.
 Sir Donald has had the Grand Tier at the Royal Opera House as well as the main auditorium of the Wales Millennium Centre named after him.

 Awards and recognition

 At the 2000 Entrepreneur of the Year Awards in London, Gordon received the "Entrepreneur of the Year Special Award for Lifetime Achievement".
 He received an honorary doctorate of economic science from the University of the Witwatersrand and an honorary doctorate in commerce from the University of Pretoria.
 In 1968, he was named "Businessman of the Year" by the South African Sunday Times.
 In 1999, he was named as "The Achiever of the Century in South African Financial Services" by South African Financial Mail.

 In 2005 Birthday Honours List, he was awarded a knighthood in recognition of his services to arts and business.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Gordon was honoured among other business figures such as Raymond Ackerman, Sol Kerzner and Barney Barnato.